yahoo/bgdocs/doc-site/content/en/jvm/tutorial-3.md

 Adding an item still doesn't update the UI to match.
 Inside our `ItemExtent` we already created an instance `ItemUI` which contains the Swing code for an individual item.

-So now we need to tell our list about this new component.
+So now we need to tell our list ui object about this new component.

 {{< highlight java "hl_lines=4-7">}}
   item.addToGraph();